Practical Strategies for Enhancing the Valley Splitting in Si/SiGe Quantum Wells: Conventional Si/SiGe heterostructures

 Figure~\ref{fig:narrowInt}(a) also illustrates the strong dependence of $E_v$ on the shape of the interface.
 We note that perfectly linear Ge profiles (green data) yield valley splittings that are deterministically enhanced, compared to the other two methods, due to the sharp corners.
 It is interesting to note that even minimal smoothing of the sharp corners causes a significant reduction of the valley splittings (blue data), compared to the sharp-corner geometry.
 The more realistic sigmoidal geometry has even lower valley splitting over most of its range (orange data).

-The two linear geometries (blue and green) exhibit periodic oscillations, which can be explained by sampling errors, or discreteness of the atoms at the interface.
+The two linear geometries (blue and green) exhibit periodic oscillations, which can be explained as sampling effects, or discreteness of the atoms at the interface.
 We may confirm this hypothesis analytically as follows.
-The dashed green line in Fig.~\ref{fig:narrowInt}(a) shows a continuum-model variational approximation for $E_v$, which does not take into account the discreteness of the atoms, and does not correctly reproduce the tight-binding oscillations in Fig.~\ref{fig:narrowInt}(a).
+The dashed green line in Fig.~\ref{fig:narrowInt}(a) shows the results for a continuum-model variational approximation for $E_v$, which does not take into account the discreteness of the atoms, and does not correctly reproduce the tight-binding oscillations in Fig.~\ref{fig:narrowInt}(a).
 In contrast, a numerical, but discrete, solution of the same variational model (solid green line), exhibits the same oscillations as the tight-binding results.
 Details of these calculations are presented in Appendix~\ref{appendix:variational}.

 Finally, to make contact with experiments, we consider a sigmoidal interface of width of $\lambda_\text{int} \approx 0.8$~nm, as consistent with recent atom probe tomography (APT) measurements~\cite{Wuetz:2022p7730}.
 The corresponding valley-splitting estimate, from Fig.~\ref{fig:narrowInt}(a), is given by $E_v\approx 0.1$~$\mu$eV.
 This predicted value is much smaller than the average measured value of $\bar E_v\approx 42$~$\mu$eV, indicating that random-alloy disorder is a key ingredient for understanding the experimental results.
 A corollary to this statement is that the quantum wells studied in Ref.~\cite{Wuetz:2022p7730} fall into the disorder-dominated regime, despite having interface widths below 1~nm.